 A pen test goes a step further by utilising a manual approach to safely exploit weaknesses, established if they are not just false positives and uncovers flaws such as businesses logic, lateral movements.
 It simulates real-world test cases aimed at assessing the technical risks in their entirety.
 Pen testing costs are higher compared to vulnerability assessment, with black box pen testing often the costliest part.

-What are the benefits of a vulnerability assessment ?
+What are the benefits of a vulnerability assessment?

 - Understand your risks: By identifying vulnerabilities, misconfiguration and other security issues across networks and applications, this exercise provides an understanding of the attack surface and its exposures

-- Audit changes: Vulnerability assessments help auditing patching and configuration changes that are a vital input for risk remediation process.
+- Audit changes: Vulnerability assessments help auditing patching and configuration changes that are a vital input for the risk remediation process.

 - Incident Management Input: Although not directly helpful in responding to incidents, vulnerability scan provides rich data around vulnerabilities and misconfigurations to help incident teams with investigations.

 Usually, medium to large businesses opts for managed vulnerability scanning to leverage experience, minimise costs and maximise their limited security resources on priority tasks.
 A lifecycle of managed vulnerability scanning process involves different stages, as shown below.

 59% of respondents have no set schedule or don’t scan for vulnerabilities

 Independent study published by Ponemon Insitute, Dec 2018